 (Source:https://www.freepik.com/free-photo/sportswoman-feeling-pain-holding-her-injured-knee-while-sitting-floor-home_25567175.htm#page=2&query=knee%20discomfort&position=33&from_view=search&track=ais)

-Stem Cell Therapy – Stem cell therapy may be a promising approach for treating neuropathy, as it has the potential to regenerate damaged nerves and restore their function.
-Mesenchymal stem cells (MSCs) are particularly well-suited for this purpose, as they can differentiate into various cell types, including nerve cells, and secrete growth factors that can promote nerve growth and repair.
+Stem Cell Therapy shows potential as a strategy for addressing neuropathy by aiding in the regeneration of damaged nerves and restoring their functionality.
+Mesenchymal stem cells (MSCs) are particularly suited for this purpose as they can develop into cell types including nerve cells and release growth factors that facilitate nerve growth and repair.

-Stem cell therapy for the knees is a regenerative medicine treatment that utilizes the body’s natural healing potential to offer individuals suffering from osteoarthritis hope.
-This procedure involves injecting stem cells into the affected joint for the purpose of repairing damaged cartilage, reducing inflammation, and stimulating the production of growth factors that support tissue healing.
-This non-invasive technique is a less invasive alternative to traditional knee replacement surgery and can lead to improved joint function and decreased pain without the need for a long recovery period.
+Stem cell therapy for knee issues involves using the body’s natural healing abilities to help those with osteoarthritis.
+By injecting stem cells into the joint, it aims to repair damaged cartilage, decrease inflammation and stimulate the production of growth factors that aid in tissue healing.
+This method is an option compared to traditional knee replacement surgery offering improved joint function and reduced pain without requiring an extensive recovery period.

 ● Gene therapy: Gene therapy is a treatment that involves changing the genes of cells to treat a disease.
 Gene therapy is being investigated as a potential treatment for nerve pain by targeting genes that are involved in pain signaling.